 Jean-Marie Musy became Swiss Federal Councillor in 1919, and was elected twice President of Switzerland (1925-30).
 From 1919 to 1932, he devoted all of his strength to the arduous task as the head of the Finance and Customs Department.

-Jean-Marie Musy's eldest son, the brigadier colonel (General) Pierre Musy, was an
+Jean-Marie Musy's eldest son, the brigadier colonel (General) Pierre Musy, was

 Winter Olympic Games of 1936.

 The second son of Jean-Marie Musy, Benoît Musy won six Swiss and International championships racing Moto Guzzi motorcyles at the beginning of the 1950's.

 automobiles with Maserati cars, and he won numerous international titles.